nicobou/shmdata/doc/using-nvdec-gstreamer-plugins.md

-# Installing Gstreamer's NVENC & NVDEC plugins
+# Using the nvdec Gstreamer plugin

 _Install and build instructions for Ubuntu 18.04._

-Nvidia's NVENC and NVDEC plugins enable GPU-accelerated H264 video encoding and decoding in Switcher.
+Nvidia's nvenc and nvdec plugins enable GPU-accelerated H264 video encoding and decoding with GStreamer pipelines.
 Currently, GPU encoding is already included in Switcher, but decoding is not.
-To enable GPU decoding, you will need to build the NVDEC plugin.
+To enable GPU decoding with the GStreamer nvdec plugin, you will need to i) build the nvdec plugin from source and ii) raise its prioritization as primary among the h264 decoders.

-__WARNING: Altough NVDEC is supported inside of Switcher, its usage still remains experimental and the plugin may crash or freeze.
-Use at your own risks.__

 ## Requirements
 ### Graphics card
 A compatible Nvidia GPU must be installed on your system.
 A list of compatible devices is available here: https://developer.nvidia.com/video-encode-decode-gpu-support-matrix

 ### Drivers
-The latest Nvidia drivers (currenlty version 415) must be installed:
+The latest Nvidia drivers (currently version 415) must be installed:

 ```bash
 sudo apt install nvidia-driver-415
 ```

 ### CUDA
-NVDEC requires CUDA to be installed.
-Currenlty, with Gstreamer 1.14, only version 9 is compatible with NVDEC.
+Nvdec requires CUDA to be installed.
+Currenlty, with Gstreamer 1.14, only version 9 is compatible with nvdec.

 ```bash
 sudo apt install nvidia-cuda-toolkit